 How to consume: You can add a tablespoon of ground flaxseed or flaxseed flour to cereal, salads, smoothies and yogurt.
 It can also be added to bread, tortilla and cake dough.

-How to consume: Eating 4 tablespoons of legumes per day is sufficient for achieving therapeutic benefits, especially when consumed with whole grain rice, as this combination forms a high quality protein.
+How to consume: Consuming 4 tablespoons of chickpeas per day is enough to obtain its benefits, especially when consumed together with brown rice, as this combination forms a high quality protein source.